 - Set up a cosy spot and practice rituals that they can use to calm down on their own.

-As an AMI-certified Montessori 0-3 guide and your parenting sidekick, I can help you understand and manage your child’s behavior in a way that is developmentally appropriate and rebuild connection through firm + kind discipline.
-Book a free 15-min call with me, share your challenges, and let’s create a plan together.
+As an AMI-certified Montessori 0-3 guide and your parenting sidekick, I can help you understand and manage your child’s behavior in a way that is developmentally appropriate and rebuild connection through firm and kind discipline.
+Book a free 15-min call with me, share your challenges, and let’s create a custom plan together.